lidofinance/dual-governance/docs/specification.md

 - The `Escrow` instance MUST be in the `SignallingEscrow` state.
 - The caller MUST be the owner of all withdrawal NFTs with the given ids.
 - The caller MUST grant permission to the `SignallingEscrow` instance to transfer tokens with the given ids (`approve()` or `setApprovalForAll()`).
-- The passed ids MUST NOT contain the finalized or claimed Withdrawal NFTs.
+- The passed ids MUST NOT contain the finalized or claimed withdrawal NFTs.
 - The passed ids MUST NOT contain duplicates.

 ### Function: Escrow.unlockUnstETH